offspot/kiwix-hotspot/README.md

 kiwix-hotspot use a linux kernel for the QEMU emulation of vexpress machine.
 This vexpress boot can be compiled on linux using make-vexpress-boot python3 script.

-requirements: `git bc bison flex libssl-dev make libc6-dev libncurses5-dev crossbuild-essential-armhf`
+requirements: `zip git bc bison flex libssl-dev make libc6-dev libncurses5-dev crossbuild-essential-armhf`

 run: `python3 make-vexpress-boot`